 As part of the application process Ofwat has engaged with CCW.
-CCW's position is that new appointments and variations (NAVs) should bring benefits to customers on the proposed NAV site.
+CCW's position is that NAVs should bring benefits to customers on the proposed NAV site.
 CCW expects New Appointees to provide consumers with prices, levels of service or service guarantees that match or, ideally, better those of incumbent water and/or sewerage companies.
 CCW has stated that it is satisfied that Independent Water Networks as an established New Appointee, offers customers on its NAV sites prices and levels of service which match or better those offered by the incumbent water and/or sewerage companies which would otherwise serve the site.
-CCW agrees with Ofwat's assessment that customers on the site will be no worse off if served by Independent Water Networks and so, overall, supports the proposed variation of appointment.
+CCW is pleased to note that Independent Water Networks continues to offer its customers a 2.5% discount on water charges against incumbents' charges.
+CCW agrees with Ofwat's assessment that customers on the Site will be no worse off if served by Independent Water Networks and so, overall, supports the proposed variation of appointment.

-CCW recognise that due to the small size of Independent Water Networks' customer base, it does not currently offer its financial vulnerable customers a social tariff in the way that the incumbent companies do but does offer the standard WaterSure tariff for qualifying customers.
-CCW consider that it is appropriate for Independent Water Networks to tailor the services it provides, until it can offer a formal social tariff, ensuring customers are provided with appropriate flexible support where needed.
+CCW recognises that due to the small size of Independent Water Networks' customer base, it does not currently offer its financially vulnerable customers a social tariff in the way that the incumbent companies do but does offer the standard WaterSure tariff for qualifying customers.
+CCW considers that it is appropriate for Independent Water Networks to tailor the services it provides, until it can offer a formal social tariff, ensuring customers are provided with appropriate flexible support where needed.
+CCW welcomes Independent Water